-The Department offers specializations in Experimental Oncology and Medical Physics, as well as a general degree in Oncology.
-Programs leading to the degrees of Master of Science and Doctor of Philosophy in Experimental Oncology are open to suitable graduates in biochemistry, cell biology, genetics, physiology, immunology, medical sciences, etc. Programs leading to the degrees of Master of Science and Doctor of Philosophy in Medical Physics are open to suitable graduates in physics, engineering physics, or equivalent programs.
-Graduates in a variety of disciplines may be eligible for acceptance into the general Oncology degree leading to the Master of Science or Doctor of Philosophy in Oncology.
+As of July 1, 2013, students may be admitted through one of two specializations: Medical Physics or Cancer Sciences.
+Programs leading to the degrees of Master of Science and Doctor of Philosophy in Cancer Sciences are open to suitable graduates in biochemistry, cell biology, chemistry, genetics, physiology, immunology, medical sciences or nutrition.
+Programs leading to the degrees of Master of Science and Doctor of Philosophy in Medical Physics are open to suitable graduates in physics, engineering physics, or equivalent programs.
 Research programs and course selection will have a clear connection and relevance to the field of Oncology.

-The Department of Oncology currently has more than 102 faculty with primary appointments and approximately 57 faculty from other departments holding adjunct appointments to its seven Divisions.
-The Department is largely located at the Cross Cancer Institute, a comprehensive cancer centre affiliated with the University of Alberta.
+The Department of Oncology currently has more than 123 faculty with primary appointments and approximately 62 faculty from other departments holding adjunct appointments to its seven Divisions.
+The Department is located at the Cross Cancer Institute, a comprehensive cancer centre affiliated with the University of Alberta; as well as at the Katz Group Centre for Pharmacy and Health Research and the Medical Isotopes and Cyclotron Facility (MICF).
 The Department has state-of-the-art facilities in cell imaging, flow cytometry, gene analysis systems, computational drug design, small animal imaging, human imaging and radiation therapy facilities.
-Faculty is involved in medical education at both the undergraduate and postgraduate levels and they lead major research initiatives ranging from clinical studies to basic research into the diagnosis, treatment, and molecular causation of cancer.
-Information on the graduate research programs can be found at www.oncology. med.ualberta.ca.
-Specific information regarding Medical Physics is available at www.mp.med.ualberta.ca and Experimental Oncology at www.graduate-studies-in-cancer-research.org.
-Address all inquiries to the Graduate Program Administrator or to gradinfo.oncology@albertahealthservices.ca.
+Faculty are involved in medical education at both the undergraduate and postgraduate levels and they lead major research initiatives ranging from clinical studies to basic research into the diagnosis, treatment, and molecular causation of cancer.
+Information on the graduate research programs can be found at www.oncology.med.ualberta.ca.
+Address all unquiries to the Graduate Program Administrator or to oncology.gradprogram@ ualberta.ca.